gbrrestoration/rrap-mds-knowledge-hub/information-system/data-store/automated-access.md

 python example_usage.py
 ```

 The outputs should include the `access_token`, some information about the first registry item pulled from the data store, and the AWS credentials which provide access into this location.
+The script will also download the data from that registry item into a folder called `test_directory`.

+The program will ask if you want to download an existing handle's data - in which case you can provide one from the data store.
+Otherwise, the first item in the registry will be used (meaning it could be a large file).

 It also provides some example commands of how you could view and download the data (for more information see [downloading datasets](./downloading-datasets.md){:target="\_blank"} and [setting up the AWS CLI](./setting-up-the-aws-cli.md){:target="\_blank"}).